-A string of vintage cafes, stores and gas stations, now colourfully painted and festooned in antiques rescued from the surrounding desert, Seligman is one big photo op — and what a photo op it is.
-From here, Route 66 diverted from I-40 through Hackberry, where the Hackberry General Store has the gritty Mother Road vibe so many of the more cleaned-up museums lack.
+Filled with a string of vintage cafes, stores and gas stations, now colourfully painted and festooned in antiques rescued from the surrounding desert, Seligman is one big photo op — and what a photo op it is.
+From here, Route 66 diverted from I-40 through Hackberry, where the Hackberry General Store has the gritty Mother Road vibe that many of the more cleaned-up museums lack.

 Kingman and Oatman, Arizona

-A key stop on the Route 66 pilgrimage, Kingman houses the unusually comprehensive Arizona Route 66 Museum, housed in the Powerhouse Visitors Center, which traces the history of the westward route back to when it was an Indian trail, wagon train route and railroad line before it carried road-trippers.
+A key stop on the Route 66 pilgrimage, Kingman houses the unusually comprehensive Arizona Route 66 Museum.
+The Powerhouse Visitor Center traces the history of the westward route back to when it was an Indian trail, wagon train route and railroad line before it carried road trippers.
 Exhibits include a covered wagon and a characteristic Dust Bowl truck, as well as brightly painted 1950s roadsters.

-The sharp jog north to visit the old mining town of Oatman is well worth the detour to see a town whose main street appears to be frozen in time, its sidewalks still made of wood and burros still wandering among the old storefronts.
+The sharp jog north to visit the old mining town of Oatman is well worth the detour to see a town with a main street that appears to be frozen in time.
+Its sidewalks are still made of wood, and burros still wander among the old storefronts.

-Several quirky landmarks pay tribute to Barstow’s former importance as a rail hub, among them a McDonalds made from old railroad cars.
-But Barstow’s big lure for Route 66 fans is the Route 66 Mother Road Museum, located in the faded glory of the Casa del Desierto, a Fred Harvey Hotel.
+Several quirky landmarks pay tribute to Barstow’s former importance as a rail hub.
+Among them is a McDonald’s made from old railroad cars.
+However, Barstow’s big lure for Route 66 fans is the Route 66 Mother Road Museum, located in the faded glory of the Casa del Desierto, a Fred Harvey Hotel.

 Outside Barstow in the Mojave National Preserve, the Kelso Train Depot has become a visitors centre, bookstore and museum, with its former baggage room ticket office, and dormitory rooms refurbished to their 1930s glory.
 The Desert Light Gallery has natural history and art exhibits.

-Barstow is a common overnight spot for drivers on the way from San Francisco or Los Angeles to the desert national parks of Zion, Bryce, and the Grand Canyon, so you’ll find numerous points-friendly lodging options including Best Western Desert Villa Inn (from 10,000 points per night), Hampton Inn & Suites Barstow (from 26,000 to 30,000 Hilton Honors points per night) and the Quality Inn on Historic Route 66 (currently between 10,000 and 16,000 Choice Privileges points per night).
+Barstow is a common overnight spot for drivers on the way to San Francisco or Los Angeles desert national parks of Zion, Bryce and the Grand Canyon.
+You’ll find numerous points-friendly lodging options, including Best Western Desert Villa Inn (from 10,000 points per night), Hampton Inn & Suites Barstow (from 30,000 Hilton points per night) and the Quality Inn on Historic Route 66 (from 16,000 Choice Privileges points per night).

 Westward to the coast

-Route 66 was rejiggered so many times as it passed through California that it’s not always easy to trace the route or even find the remnants, and where they do exist they’re in small zigzag patches, some no longer even connected.
-Victorville, California has one short section, marked by an optimistic over-the-road welcome sign and the California Route 66 Museum.
+Route 66 was rejiggered so many times as it passed through California that it’s not always easy to trace the route or even find the remnants and where they exist.
+They’re in small zigzag patches, some no longer even connected.
+Victorville, California, has one short section, marked by an optimistic over-the-road welcome sign and the California Route 66 Museum.
 In all-but-abandoned Newberry Springs, the Baghdad Cafe had its 15 minutes of fame thanks to its namesake film, a 1980s art-house favourite.
 And in San Bernardino, the Wigwam Motel is one of the last — and most authentic — of these once-common lodgings.